OrbitalDE/orbitalde.github.io/index.md

 <img src="https://raw.githubusercontent.com/OrbitalDE/Orbital/main/media/1.png" width="100%" style="margin: auto; border-radius: 1em;">

-Orbital is a lightweight desktop environment with class and style that provides tiling window management.
-Orbital is powered by [skyWM](https://github.com/orbitalde/skywm). skyWM is an extensible tiling Window Manager written in Rust using the [penrose Window Manager library](https://github.com/sminez/penrose).
+Orbital is a lightweight desktop environment that provides tiling window management with class and style.
+Powered by [skyWM](https://github.com/orbitalde/skywm) - Our own, extensible Window Manager written in Rust - Orbital is sure to blow you away.

-skyWM has a clear and distinct focus adhering to the KISS and Unix philosophy.
+skyWM is an extensible tiling Window Manager written in Rust using the [penrose Window Manager library](https://github.com/sminez/penrose). skyWM has a clear and distinct focus adhering to the KISS and Unix philosophy.
 Building on that, Orbital provides the user with a small selection of essential applications, and modifications to make skyWM a usable home for you.

 # Our Ecosystem 🌎